 Below are some unique trophies that we have made for other customers.

-These trophies were designed for two golf tournaments.
+We designed these trophies for two golf tournaments.
 The Abbey Street Invitational trophy is our TR800 cup with a stylized pedestal and custom handles.
 We added beading to the top and bottom of the trophy along with the custom castings on the front.
-The raised lettering and golf bags are plated with 24k gold to really bring out the contrast.
-Engraved on the base is a list of the winners.
+The raised lettering and golf bags are plated with 24k gold to really bring out the contrast, and engraved on the base is a list of the winners.

 The Abbey Street Cup trophy is our TR625 without a cover but otherwise not much modification to the design.
 We chose an alternative center piece medallion of the crossed golf clubs instead of the golf bags, and as before plated the lettering and the medallion with 24k gold.
-A list of the winners are engraved on the base as this is a perpetual cup.
+This is a perpetual cup, so the winners list is engraved on the base.

 This custom pewter trophy cup is a modified version of our 800 Series.
 It has a specially-made unique pedestal design, different handles, a decorative beaded knurl on the rim and pedestal, a walnut base, and custom engraving.

-This is the Apollo Trophy customized with engraving, a specially designed medallion, and base.
-The trophy has a grey/satin finish that is not reflective like the typical bright/polished/mirror finish.
+To make the Collie Club trophy, we modified our Apollo Cup with a specially designed medallion, and base.
+The grey/satin finish is typical of traditional pewter, and it is not as reflective as the typical bright/polished/mirror finish.

 Featuring a custom-made bowl, engraving, and a hardwood base, this pewter perpetual cup is a yachting trophy made in memory of Robert T. Morrow.
-The trophy bowl was lengthened from the standard Colonial Cup to allow for a larger engraving space.
+We lengthened the standard Colonial Cup bowl to allow for a larger engraving space.

 We offer wholesale options to resellers who buy in bulk..